We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 FvSpee

-Colonia instead of Corona, No. 9: "Leads to devaluation".
+Cologne instead of Corona, No. 9: "Leads to Devaluation".

-As already mentioned in an earlier issue of this series, the L.A.
-Schmitt product range includes the three brands Bernoth, Elasco and Maravilla.
-I really liked Maravilla-Cologne, so I assumed that I would also like the Wasch-Cologne of the sister brand.
-The assumption suggests itself that, despite the different brand allocation, it's an identical fragrance mixture, with only the water-alcohol ratio having changed.
+As mentioned in an earlier edition of this series, the offerings from the company L.A.
+Schmitt include the three brands Bernoth, Elasco, and Maravilla.
+I really liked the Maravilla cologne, so I assumed that I would also enjoy the wash cologne from the sister brand.
+It is reasonable to suspect that, despite the different brand assignment, it is an identical fragrance blend where only the water-alcohol ratio has been altered.

-Although the term "Wasch-Cologne" does not seem to be defined by law, it probably refers to cologne whose alcohol content (in favour of water) is reduced from approx. 80% to approx. 50% so that if you really wash yourself with the stuff for lack of water and soap, your skin won't dry out so much.
-In fact, according to the label, this cologne has only 50% ethanol (so it is not suitable as a disinfectant); it also contains hardened castor oil ("PEG40 - Hydrogenated Castor Oil"), which is also contained in washing lotions and is said to help refatten the skin.
-Thus, this is actually more an (emergency) personal care product than a fragrance.
+The term "wash cologne" does not seem to be legally defined, but it generally refers to colognes whose alcohol content (in favor of water) is reduced from about 80% to about 50%, so that when one washes with it due to a lack of water and soap, the skin does not dry out as much.
+In fact, this cologne has only 50% ethanol according to the label (thus it is not suitable as a disinfectant); it also contains hydrogenated castor oil ("PEG40 - Hydrogenated Castor Oil"), which is also found in wash lotions and is supposed to contribute to skin moisturization.
+So, it is indeed more of a (emergency) body care product than a fragrance water.

-The fragrance effect is extremely short, less than a minute; even with a generous dosage, no skin-near scent veil remains.
-It's really a bit like "only water and CD can reach my skin".
-So you really have to be very quick in feeling the scents.
-I liked it very much at first, and my assumption that it's just a different preparation of the Maravilla (classic 4711 formula, but softer and more lemon with less bergamot) seemed to be confirmed at first.
+The scent effect is extremely short, under a minute; even with generous application, no close-to-skin scent veil remains.
+It really feels a bit like "only water and CD touch my skin."
+One must be very quick in perceiving the fragrance notes.
+I initially liked it very much, and my suspicion that it was merely another formulation of Maravilla (classic 4711 formula, but softer and with more lemon and less bergamot) seemed to be confirmed at first.

-Then, however, although one must indeed concentrate here because of the very short shelf life and easily fall prey to some illusions, the fragrance seemed to me to have a strange imbalance, as if the formula was somehow wrong.
-I then also meant - sometimes quite clearly - to perceive a "foreign note" that does not belong in a cologne (that's what it would probably be called in a sensory test of olive oil or vanilla ice cream at Stiftung Warentest), in the direction of "boiled sausage with marjoram".
-This is the first cologne tested in this series, and the result is a clear failure.
-With emphasis on the fact that this could also be unfair and could be due to my olfactory center.
+However, then, while one must indeed concentrate due to the very short longevity and may easily fall prey to sensory illusions, the scent seemed to have a strange imbalance, as if the formula somehow did not match.
+I then also perceived - at times quite distinctly - a "foreign note" that does not belong in a cologne (as it would be termed in a sensory test of olive oil or vanilla ice cream by Stiftung Warentest), leaning towards "boiled sausage with marjoram."
+Thus, the first tested cologne in this series ultimately fails.
+Emphasizing that this could also be unfair and merely due to my olfactory center.

-However, if you really want to, quite old-fashioned, for long train rides or flights, or for the long bicycle ride to the office, where unfortunately there is no shower, buy a washing cologne to decoat your face and possibly to sniff out hidden parts of your body, but don't have access to the qualitatively better and guaranteed sausage-free product from Harry Lehmann, you will certainly get solid service here.
+However, for those who are indeed looking for a wash cologne in a very old-fashioned way for long train journeys or flights, or for the long bike ride to the office where there is unfortunately no shower, to freshen up the face and possibly deodorize hidden body areas, but do not have access to the qualitatively better and guaranteed sausage-free product from Harry Lehmann, this will certainly serve them well.

 14 Comments